mater1996/vue-photo-zoom-pro/README.md

 }
 ```

-### Customize the enlarged area
+### Customize preview area

-You can use any element to represent the enlarged area
+You can use any element to represent the preview area

 ```html
 <vue-photo-zoom-pro :high-url="imgSrc">